Untouchable17/Windows-DLL-Shellcode-Injection-Toolkit/README.md

 ![Platform](https://img.shields.io/badge/OS-Windows-lightgrey)

 <h2 align="center">⚠️ Legal & Ethical Warning</h2>
-**This project is for educational and authorized security research only.** Unauthorized use, including but not limited to attacking systems without explicit owner consent, is strictly prohibited and violates international cybercrime laws such as:
+<strong>This project is for educational and authorized security research only.</strong> Unauthorized use, including but not limited to attacking systems without explicit owner consent, is strictly prohibited and violates international cybercrime laws such as:

 **By using this toolkit, you agree to:**
 1. **Legal Compliance**: Use only on systems you own or have written authorization to test.